-A political theorist by training whose academic work focused on the early Enlightenment, Weinstein has established a reputation as a go-to influencer and thought leader for policy and opinion leaders in the U.S. and around the world on a range of matters.
+A political theorist by training whose academic work focused on the early Enlightenment, Dr. Weinstein has established a reputation as a go-to influencer and thought leader for policy and opinion leaders in the U.S. and around the world on a range of matters.
 He has written widely on international affairs for publications in the United States, Europe, and Asia, including The Wall Street Journal, Le Monde, and the Yomiuri Shimbun.
 In 2006, he was decorated with a knighthood in arts and letters by the government of France and serves on the boards of nonprofit organizations in the U.S. and Europe.

-Weinstein is chairman of the Broadcasting Board of Governors, the oversight body for U.S. Agency for Global Media, whose entities include the Voice of America, Radio Free Europe/Radio Liberty, Radio Free Asia and Middle East Broadcasting.
+Dr. Weinstein is chairman of the Broadcasting Board of Governors, the oversight body for U.S. Agency for Global Media, whose entities include the Voice of America, Radio Free Europe/Radio Liberty, Radio Free Asia and Middle East Broadcasting.
 Weinstein also serves on the Advisory Committee on Trade Policy and Negotiations, which provides counsel on trade agreements to the United States Trade Representative.
 He previously served on the National Humanities Council, the governing body of the National Endowment for the Humanities.

-Weinstein is often interviewed by major broadcast and cable outlets around the world, and speaks French and German.
+He is often interviewed by major broadcast and cable outlets around the world, and speaks French and German.
 A frequent guest on French television and radio, he has served as in-studio commentator for live French-language coverage of U.S. congressional and presidential elections since 1996.

 He is the co-editor of The Essential Herman Kahn: In Defense of Thinking (Lexington Books, 2009).

 Dr. Weinstein earned his B.A. in general studies in the Humanities from the University of Chicago, D.E.A. in Soviet and Eastern European studies from Institut d’Etudes Politiques de Paris, and Ph.D. in government from Harvard University.